* Former Democratic Member of Congress, the Congressional Progressive Caucus, and the Congressional Hispanic Caucus

 “Candidates for president of the United States, politicians and pundits will be tempted to say whatever they can to get the news cameras pointed at them.
 The governor of Illinois, my home state, could not resist saying our state was closed to Syrians fleeing the terror of ISIS and the regime.
 The governor of Louisiana, a son of immigrants, said no to refugees.
 The governors of other states did so too.
 A senator whose parents came as refugees from Cuba fleeing there has said no, too.
 This is despicable and cowardly and precisely the kind of reaction ISIS wanted.
 ISIS could not have written a better script.
 The free people of the world are turning their backs on people seeking safety and freedom.
 When we send Jews back to Germany and when we send Japanese to internment camps, we regretted it and we’ll regret this as well.
 We have had candidates actually say that refugees seeking safety in the strongest nation in the world must first pass a test to prove they are from an acceptable religion in the United States of America….
 It is not the time to lose sight of ourselves and say America is too weak, America cannot handle 20,000 or 200,000 refugees fleeing for their lives.
 It is not the time for America to consider raising the white flag and say to those waiving the black flag, yes, ISIS, you are right, we dislike and fear Muslims….”

 In May 2016, Gutierrez was appointed by presidential candidate Hillary Clinton to serve on the Democratic Party’s platform committee.
-In that role, Gutierrez tried, along with two of Bernie Sanders’ appointees, Cornel West and James Zogby, to craft a Middle East policy that showed more sympathy to the Palestinian side of the Arab-Israeli conflict.
+In that role, Gutierrez tried, along with two of Bernie Sanders’ appointees to that same committee, Cornel West and James Zogby, to craft a Middle East policy that showed more sympathy to the Palestinian side of the Arab-Israeli conflict.
 In an interview, Gutierrez said he was aiming to articulate a platform that “elaborates more clearly the wishes, the desires, the aspirations of the Palestinian people and their hope for justice and for peace and equality.”
 “Absolutely, I think we can do more,” he added.

 On June 2, 2016, Gutierrez departed for a long-planned trip to cities in the West Bank and Jerusalem, where he was scheduled to meet with Palestinian Authority officials, Palestinian members of the Israeli Knesset, and Palestinian students and businessmen.
 Just before embarking on the trip, Gutierrez said: “I am going to go with an open mind, to listen and to discuss the issues.
 You should not make any pre-judgment about what Luis Gutierrez is going to do on the platform committee.”
 Gutierrez’s trip was hosted by the American Global Institute, an organization funded by MIFTAH.